MaterializeInc/demos/integrations/terraform/msk-privatelink/README.md

 4.  **Use the Materialize MSK module**: Here we set up the MSK cluster by providing necessary information such as the cluster name, port, VPC ID, and AWS region.
 5.  **Create a PrivateLink connection in Materialize**: The PrivateLink connection is created in Materialize by providing the necessary information such as name, schema name, service name, and availability zones.
 6.  **Add the Materialize allowed principal to the AWS VPC Endpoint Service**: This section allows the Materialize principal to access the AWS VPC Endpoint Service by providing the VPC Endpoint Service ID and Materialize principal ARN.
-7.  **Approve the VPC Endpoint Service connection**: You will have to manually approve the VPC Endpoint Service connection in your AWS account.

 ## Step-by-step Instructions